 Community Design & Active Living

-Over the past several years, PAN has worked with advocates, elected officials, community members and other partners statewide to create and enhance opportunities for physical activity and active transportation to support active living.
-How our cities and towns are planned, designed and built plays a large part in whether or not there are opportunities for physical activity and access to fresh fruit and vegetables.
-Buildings, streets, bike and pedestrian facilities, public parks, greenbelts, access to wilderness and nature preserves, the availability of healthy food, and the proximity of farms and food distribution facilities are all determinants that can influence the overall health of our communities.
+The Chronic Disease Prevention and Health Promotion Division (CDPHPD), Physical Activity and Nutrition (PAN) Section works with advocates, elected officials, state and county agencies, community members, and other partners statewide to create and enhance opportunities for physical activity and active transportation to support and encourage active living.
+The ways in which our communities are planned, designed and built plays a large part in whether or not there are safe, accessible opportunities for physical activity and access to fresh fruit and vegetables.
+Buildings, streets, bike and pedestrian facilities, public parks, greenbelts, access to wilderness and nature preserves, the availability of healthy food, proximity of farms and food distribution facilities are all determinants that can influence the overall health of our communities.

 Active Transportation Policies

-PAN has worked with partners over the course of several years to support and educate around the need for policy changes and necessary planning to reshape the built environment and support active transportation.
+The PAN Section works with partners to support and educate the need for policy changes and necessary planning to reshape the built environment and support active transportation.
 These efforts have led to the successful passage of legislation that improves community design and opportunities for physical activity, as well as to the development of several state and county level plans designed to support active transportation.
 Tracking the implementation and evaluation of these policies and plans over time will help determine actual impact on active transportation behaviors across Hawaii.

 Complete Streets

 Complete Streets is a transportation policy and design approach that requires streets to be planned, designed, operated, and maintained to enable safe, convenient and comfortable travel for users of all ages and abilities, regardless of their mode of transportation.
-Complete Streets allow for safe travel by those walking, bicycling, or riding public transportation.
-PAN has worked towards the passage of Complete Streets (CS) legislation.
-These efforts have resulted in CS policies implemented at both the state and county levels within a four year period.
+Complete Streets allow for safe travel by those walking, bicycling, rolling, or riding public transportation.
+PAN supported the passage of Complete Streets (CS) policies at both the state and county levels and continues to partner on CS implementation efforts.

 In 2009, State Act 54 was passed requiring the State of Hawaii Department of Transportation and the county transportation departments to adopt a CS policy that reasonably accommodates convenient access and mobility for all users of the public highways.
 Act 54 also established a temporary taskforce to review existing state and county design standards and guidelines.